The Watcher

 It was my turn to change Gregory’s coat.

 “You gonna ask Gregory?”
-Hannah said.
+Hannah whispered to me, frightened like.

-“I suppose I should,” I said.
+“I suppose I should,” I said, rather quiet.

 It was my turn.